When it comes to Italian wines, Franciacorta is one of the very few made from international grape varieties that I truly love.

 Tasting notes: In my opinion, this wine offers a slightly narrower expression of the region.
 Think of it as a pop song rather than a B-side: easily accessible, doesn’t require much interpretation, pleases everyone.
 Offers a nose recalling crisp apple, lemon curd, faint pineapple, walnut and cinnamon bark.
 On the palate, it seems to vaporize in a cloud of bubbles, and perhaps that’s where I wanted more from this wine — a longer sense of sticking around.
 It seemed in a hurry.
 There were tones of baked bread on the finish.

-Note: Three of the four wines above were provided to me as samples by the Consorzio Franciacorta.
+Note: Two of the four wines above were provided to me as samples by the Consorzio Franciacorta.
 Editorial was not gauranteed, and I only approached the consortium for images once I decided to create this guide.
 Learn more about my editorial policy.

 Open a Bottle in Your Email